-- Madeleine (Maddy) Westbeld (45 in HG, 25 in PN), 6’2” wing from Ohio who favors outside game more than Kat, her high-post sister.
-Made cut to 45 at recent U.S. Nat'l.
+- Madeleine (Maddy) Westbeld (31 in HG, 24 in PN), 6’2” wing from Ohio who favors outside game more than Kat, her high-post sister.
+Made cut to 45 at U.S. Nat'l.
 U17 trials.
 Played at Annual USJN Ntl.
 Championships, getting a shout-out from Mark Lewis of Blue Star Media.
 Attended UConn-ND game.
 Says she'd like to made college decision by late summer.

 - Maddie Burke (NR in HG, 45 in PN), 6’0” shooting guard from Pennsylvania who is another member of the Philly Belles.
 Good outside stroke.
 Not connected to ND in awhile.

 (2020's Campbell, Parrish and Burke and 2021's Fudd and Wilke all attended the 10/27-28/17 unofficial group visit.)

-This is an interesting position, with Young gone.
-There are a number of guards and multi-positioners (Brunelle-Patterson) at ND already, Campbell is coming (and growing) and look who's available in 2021 (Fudd).
+There are a number of guards and multi-positioners (Brunelle) at ND already, Campbell is coming (and growing) and look who's available in 2021 (Fudd).
 Do you still go after a true wing, such as Maddy Westbeld?
-Or just take another best-available guard (Bueckers & Clark are tall)?
+Or just take another best-available guard?
+Or wait until 2021?

 Class of 2021 Players of Note:

 - Azzi Fudd (#1 HG, #1 on PN), a 5’11” guard who is in her sophomore year at.
 St. John’s College in Washington, D.C., the same school that Lindsay Allen attended.

 -- Youngest player on the U.S. teams in Argentina and Europe.

--- Has scored 30+ points multiple times, prompting coaching pilgrimages to D.C.
+-- Scored 30+ points many times, prompting coaching pilgrimages to D.C.

 -- She and Cameron Brink became first women to attend Stephen Curry's Summer Camp.
 Won the three-point shoot-around.